Double jeopardy keeps you from going to trial for the same criminal offense more than once. Basically, you can claim the double jeopardy defense if:

-That said, there are times when a defendant can stand trial again based upon the same set of facts without the government violating the defendant’s Fifth Amendment right to be protected from double jeopardy.
+There are times when you can stand trial again based upon the same set of facts without the government violating your Fifth Amendment rights.

 Different governments may try the same defendant for the same crime on the same facts.
-For example, a defendant could be charged by both the federal and the state government for the same or similar crimes arising from the same events.
+For example, you can go to trial in both federal and state courts for the same or similar crimes arising from the same events.

-The U.S. Supreme Court has held that if a jury finds a defendant guilty and the judge overrules that conviction that the prosecution may appeal the judge’s action.
-This is a limited exception, however.
-If the judge finds the defendant not guilty prior to the jury’s determination then the decision is not appealable.
+There are also other limited exceptions when you could face another trial.
+The Supreme Court has held that if a jury finds you guilty and the judge overrules that conviction, then the prosecution may appeal the judge’s action.
+However, if the judge finds you not guilty prior to the jury’s determination, then prosecutors cannot retry you.

-The government may also decide to retry a defendant if he or she was originally found guilty by a jury or trial judge and that conviction was overturned on the defendant’s appeal.
+The government may also decide to you if you are found guilty by a jury or trial judge and an appeals court overturns that conviction.